 Based on actual events of December 13, 1977, a date most people don’t remember, but one many living in the Ohio River Valley will never forget, the crash of the University of Evansville men’s basketball team plane.”

-Seventeen-year-old Francesca “Chessa” Campbell would give anything to have her perfect family back.
-Instead, her father faces a death sentence, her mother falls sick, and her Mexican heritage is suddenly making her the target of prejudice in her small New Mexico town.
+Seventeen-year-old Francesca “Chessa” Campbell would give anything to have her perfect family, back.
+Instead, her father faces a death sentence, her mother develops Influenza, and her heritage suddenly makes her the target of prejudice in the small 1920’s New Mexico town.
 Then a single act irrevocably changes her life forever . . . and rescue comes in the unlikely form of her new teacher, Walker Smythe.

-Thrown together by fate and circumstance, Walker and Chessa try to forge a life together based on their mutual attraction and shared belief in God.
-But as drought hits the American southwest and dust storms swirl across the plains, they’ll be challenged in ways they never imagined in this compelling story of faith, redemption, and the power of love, set during 1930s America.
+Thrown together by fate and circumstance, Walker and Chessa must forge a life together.
+But will the drought hitting the American southwest and dust storms swirling across the plains rip them apart?
+Find out in this compelling story of faith, love, and the power of forgiveness.

 "If you lived through the 1970’s, this book will ring as true as your own memories.
 If you didn’t, it will provide you with a vivid picture of that transitional time.
 But the human, romantic, well-told story will touch you, no matter when you were born."